cloudwithdeb/task-management-system/README.md

   * `dotnet ef migrations add taskManager`
   * `dotnet ef database update`
   * `dotnet watch run`

+### Improvement
+* Authentication:
+    * JWT Tokens can be used to improve higher security.
+    * 2 Factor can be also be implemented.
+    * When deployed unto azure, API manager can be used to protect endpoint.

+* Job Scheduling:
+    Azure Function Time Schedular can be used for better scalling instead of manually implemeting it.

 ### References
 * Cron job scheduling: https://blog.devart.com/scheduling-cron-jobs-in-asp-net-6-and-c.html